Purchasing A Property After A Bankruptcy

 • Chapter 7 Bankruptcy: The bankruptcy must be dismissed or discharged for two years before you apply for a VA loan.

-• Chapter 13 Bankruptcy: No waiting period is needed to use a loan from the department of Veteran Affairs (VA loan).
+• Chapter 13 Bankruptcy: There is no waiting period to obtain a VA loan from the Department of Veterans Affairs.

 How Does Bankruptcy Affect Your Mortgage?